chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 a series of expressions separated by ; (semicolon), giving us the opportunity to demonstrate a simple error recovery mechanism.

-The grammar (with some additions) is as follows:
+The grammar is as follows:
 ```
 # Advanced Calculator
 auto